khushant2001/Boeing-747-8-Aero-Analysis/README.md

 # Boeing-747-8-Aero-Analysis

-For the analysis, the traditional BACXXX airfoil is used.
-The gridpoint location of the airfoil is derived from [airfoil tools](http://airfoiltools.com/airfoil/details?airfoil=bacxxx-il).
-An excel file with the grid points can be found in the repository.
-A preliminary analysis is conducted using the thin airfoil theory and then the finite wing model is constructed.
-Python code for both operations can be found in the repository as well.
+Under this project, the aerodynamic features such as lift and drag coefficients, downwash effects, and viscous models are determined using first principles.
+To begin, the coordinates of the BACXXX airfoil are derived from [airfoil tools](http://airfoiltools.com/airfoil/details?airfoil=bacxxx-il).
+Following this, 2D method of thin airfoil theory is used to get the section lift coefficient.
+Since the 2D models assume inviscid flow, no drag can be determined from them.
+Accordingly, the finite wing of the Boeing 747 is analysed using Finite Wing Theory and Prandtl Lifting Line Theory to understand the downwash effects and induced drag.
+Viscous models are added on top of this to improve the accuracy of the calculations and finally a study in XFLR5 is conducted.
 ## Thin Airfoil Theory!

 ![image](https://github.com/khushant2001/Boeing-747-8-Aero-Analysis/assets/70731991/42954b23-a539-4709-9260-35beb6c3a13b)